aradzie/keybr.com/docs/translations_report.md

 * *Generate lessons that resemble the specified programming lan...*
 * *This is a histogram of the accuracies of all users, and your...*
 * *Adjust the number of words in the lesson text.
 Making lesson...*
-* *Show color coding of the keyboard zones.
-Use this option to ...*
 * ...

 # Croatian

 Translated: 412 messages, 5033 words

-Untranslated: 16 messages, 114 words
+Untranslated: 17 messages, 116 words

 * *Books*
 * *Font:*